NathalieIbsen/FstFlow/README.md

 # FstFlow
-Estimating and analyzing Fst values with a smooth, flexible workflow.
+Estimating and analyzing Fst values with a  flexible workflow.

 Manual 1: Exploring the Fst Space cross samples